OviOvocny/dr-collector/README.md

 You must provide a path to a file that will be read.
 If it's a source file (a list of domains to be loaded), use the *direct* flag to load directly from the file.
 Otherwise, it will be read as a list of sources to load from.
 Source lists are CSV files described in the *Source Lists* section.

 Use the *label* option to set the label for the loaded domains.
-If you don't provide a label, it will default to *blacklisted*.
+If you don't provide a label, it will default to *benign*.
 The label is also the collection name in the database.
+Category will be *unknown* if loading directly from a source file.

 The `load-misp` command loads from a MISP instance:
 ```